gauravreddy08/deep-learning-tensorflow/README.md

 ## log :spiral_notepad:

-* 09 March 2021 - Created the repository, uploaded all the available baseline notebooks
+* 09 May 2021 - Created the repository, uploaded all the available baseline notebooks
+* 20 May 2021 - Added Computer Vision and CNN Notebooks
+* 21 May 2021 - Added `helper_function.py` in extras/ folder

 ## to-do :dart: